Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Short-term Capital Gain Tax on Sale of Shares

 If you sell equity shares listed on a stock exchange within 12 months of buying them, you may either gain a short-term capital gain (STCG on shares) or experience a short-term capital loss (STCL).
 A short-term capital gain on shares occurs when you sell shares at a price higher than what you bought them for.
-Short-term capital gains on shares are subject to a 15% long term capital gain tax rate.
+Short-term capital gains on shares are subject to a 20% capital gain tax rate.

 Long-term Capital Gain Tax on Sale of Shares